rvorias/synthga/readme.md

 # Synthetic GA search tool

 This code is based on @bkampsch's synthga tool.
 I've added changes such that it now performs at 3-10x the amount of its/sec.
+If you find a synthetic GA, please share that you've used this tool.
+Good luck!

 # Quickstart